PrimeEagle/PowerShell-eXtreme-Directory/README.md

-# PowerShell-eXtreme-Directory
+# PowerShell eXtreme Directory
 Fast directory changing from the console, with pattern matching and caching.
+Ideal for developers who spend a lot of time in the console.

 ### Usage
 ```